X

 Presentation:

-Men and Brakes, while still at an early stage, is progressing as planned and we expect a gradual ramp up as customer approvals and volumes increase on the cost and raw material prices.
-Volatility remains an area of close monitoring.
-However a combination of partial price pass through better product mix and operational efficiencies helped us to protect and improve margins during the quarter.
-Apart from that we have completed installation of 3.8 megawatt solar rooftop solar installations covering all plants which will curtail electricity expenses by about 2.25 crore per year.
+On the cost front, raw material prices, volatility remains an area of close monitoring.
+However, a combination of partial price pass-through, better product mix and operational efficiencies helped us to protect and improve margins during the quarter.
+Apart from that, we have completed installation of 3.8 megawatt solar — rooftop solar installations, covering all plants, which will curtail electricity expenses by about INR2.25 crores per year.

 Questions and Answers: